zhammer/backstage/plugins/search/api-report.md

 //
 // @public (undocumented)
 export const HomePageSearchBar: ({
+  className,
   placeholder,
 }: {
+  className?: string | undefined;
   placeholder?: string | undefined;
 }) => JSX.Element;

+// Warning: (ae-missing-release-tag) "rootRouteRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const rootRouteRef: RouteRef<undefined>;

 // Warning: (ae-missing-release-tag) "SearchPage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //